-The 8466 disc controller chip performs the basic read, write and formatting functions required of the WQSMD.
-During a read, it accepts serial NRZ data from the disc, converts it to 16 bit words and stores them in an on-chip 16 word FIFO for retrieval by the external logic.
-Conversely, during a write, it removes 16 bit words from the FIFO and converts them to serial NRZ data to be written to the disc.
+The 8466 disc controller chip performs the basic read, write and formatting functions required of the WUSMD.
+During a read, it accepts serial NRZ data from the disc, converts it to 16-bit words and stores them in an on-chip 16-word FIFO for retrieval by the external logic.
+Conversely, during a write, it removes 16-bit words from the FIFO and converts them to serial NRZ data to be written to the disc.
 The chip also performs sector header recognition, CRC generation and checking (for headers) and ECC generation and checking (for data).
-The chip contains 64 internal registers which are made accessible to the WQSMD firmware, and allow programming of disc format parameters, ECC polynomials, and disc commands.
+The chip contains 64 internal registers which are made accessable to the WUSMD firmware and allow programming of disc format parameters, ECC polynomials and disc commands.

-The SMD interface consists of a 26 way data cable, over which serial disc data and clock information is transmitted, and a 60 way control cable which carries disc command and status information.
-Command information to be transmitted to the drive is loaded into the two octal latches L3, M3.
+The SMD interface consists of a 26-way data cable, over which serial disc data and clock information is transmitted, and a 60-way control cable which carries disc command and status information.
+Command information to be transmitted to the drive is loaded into the two octal latches U26 and U31.
 Three TAG bits are then used to strobe this data into the drive.
 TAG1 strobes cylinder addresses, TAG2 strobes head addresses and TAG3 enables control information such as READ GATE and WRITE GATE.
 UNIT SELECT TAG selects the drive indicated by the UNIT SELECT bits.

-Status information from the drive is received by P1, R1, and gated directly onto the 8 bit bus by the STAT2 signal.
+Status information from the drive is received by U30 and U35 and is gated directly onto the 8-bit bus by the STAT2 signal.
 Some drives provide three more status bytes on these lines as selected by combinations of the TAG4 and TAG5 signals.
 This applies to MODIFIED SMD interfaces only.
-Drives with the EXTENDED SMD interface provide extra status bytes which are selected by UNIT SELECT bits, and TAG4 together.
+Drives with the EXTENDED SMD interface provide extra status bytes which are selected by UNIT SELECT bits and TAG4 together.

 All signals on the SMD interface (except PICK and HOLD) are differential negative polarity signals which must be terminated by the 56 ohm and 82 ohm S.I.P. resistor packs.
-Incoming signals are connected to the 3486 differential receiver chips which have tri-state TTL outputs.
+Incoming status signals are connected to the 3486 differential receiver chips which have tri-state TTL outputs.
+Incoming clock and NRZ data signals are received by the higher speed 26LS32 differential receivers.

 Outgoing signals are driven by the 3453 differential drivers.
 These require a -5 volt supply to produce the negative polarity signals of the SMD interface.
-This is provided by a voltage inverter circuit which converts +12 volts from the Qbus backplane to regulated -5 volts.
+This is provided by a voltage inverter circuit which converts -15 volts from the Unibus backplane to a regulated -5 volt supply.